GOVERNANCE BEST PRACTICES

 - Familiarize themselves with the mission of the committee as indicated on the Blue List and GCC's mission statement.

-- Regularly attend and recruit proxies in the event of absence.
+- Regularly attend meetings; a member may recruit a proxy in the event of absence.

-- In the event of a disagreement about governance procedures, consult the Governance Document or contact the Governance Review Committee.
+- In the event of a disagreement about governance procedures, consult Administrative Regulation 2511, the Governance Document or contact the Governance Review Committee.

 - When first participating on governance committees, attend the annual Fall governance workshop

-- Verify that membership matches the Blue List and (in the case of the 4 standing committees) the Governance Document
+- Verify that membership matches the Blue List and (in the case of the 4 standing committees) Admin.
+Reg.
+2511, the Governance Document delineates the standing committees’ composition.

-- Verify the committee has a quorum (majority of the voting members as indicated on Blue List) before action is taken; discussion may take place in the absence of a quorum but no actions or motions can be taken without a quorum
+- Verify that the committee has a quorum (50% of the voting membership plus 1) before action is taken; discussion may take place in the absence of a quorum but no actions or motions can be taken without a quorum

 - Verify that only voting members vote – “Resource” members do not have a vote

 - Forward a “Motions Report” along with appropriate minutes to the Governance office.
-A schedule for reporting motions and minutes is forwarded to chairs and secretaries each month.
+A schedule for reporting motions and minutes is forwarded to chairs and minutes recorders each month.

-- Follow up on actions and decisions taken at the meeting.
+- Follow up on actions and decision taken at the meeting.

-Persons may be appointed to committees and sub-committees by the various constituencies or by the committee to serve as resources of information; however a resource member will not have voting rights.
-A resource can be any person a committee feels has expertise to offer with respect to the committee’s business (Administrative Regulation 2511, Governance Document).
+Persons may be added as members to committees and sub-committees by the various constituencies or by the committee to serve as resources of information; however a resource member will not have voting rights.
+A resource can be any person a committee feels has expertise to offer with respect to the committee’s business.